Skip to main content

 1. Open the Test Companion panel in VS Code.

 2. In the chat box, describe the API you want to test.
-Include the endpoint URL and any relevant details (authentication, expected response format).
+Include the endpoint URL and any relevant details such as authentication method and expected response format.

 3. Press Enter.